Where to Stay in Toronto: Best Areas & Hotels

 One of the most centrally located hotels for sightseeing is the Delta Toronto by Marriott.
-This new property, with large suites and tasteful decor, is just a half a block east of the CN Tower and Ripley's Aquarium and connected to the Toronto Convention Center and Union Station.
+This new property, with large suites and tasteful décor, is just a half a block east of the CN Tower and Ripley's Aquarium and connected to the Toronto Convention Center and Union Station via the PATH system.

 In the same vicinity, located along Front Street West, is the luxury InterContinental Toronto Centre.
 This hotel frequently offers special packages around holidays, like Valentine's Day, or the opening of new musicals and other events taking place in the city.

-Particularly lovely in the summer is the Radisson Admiral Toronto Harbourfront, set along a scenic section of the waterfront and still within easy walking distance of the CN Tower, Ripley's Aquarium, and Rogers Center.
+Particularly lovely in the summer is the Radisson Blu Toronto Downtown, set along a scenic section of the waterfront and still within easy walking distance of the CN Tower, Ripley's Aquarium, and Rogers Center.
 The hotel has one of the best outdoor waterfront pools in the city.

 Farther east along the water, next to Harbour Square Park, the waterfront walking trail, and the Centre Island Ferry Dock, is The Westin Harbour Castle.
 Both of these are luxury properties with views out over Lake Ontario or to the CN Tower.
-The Radisson has an outdoor seasonal pool, and the Westin has an indoor pool.
+The Westin has an indoor pool.